AltraMayor/gatekeeper/README.md

 ## What is Gatekeeper?

-Gatekeeper is the first open source DoS protection system.
-It is designed to scale to any peak bandwidth, so it can withstand DoS attacks both of today and of tomorrow.
+Gatekeeper is the first open source DDoS protection system.
+It is designed to scale to any peak bandwidth, so it can withstand DDoS attacks both of today and of tomorrow.
 In spite of the geographically distributed architecture of Gatekeeper, the network policy that describes all decisions that have to be enforced on the incoming traffic is centralized.
-This centralized policy enables network operators to leverage distributed algorithms that would not be viable under very high latency (e.g. distributed databases) and to fight multiple multi-vector DoS attacks at once.
+This centralized policy enables network operators to leverage distributed algorithms that would not be viable under very high latency (e.g. distributed databases) and to fight multiple multi-vector DDoS attacks at once.

 The intended users of Gatekeeper are network operators of institutions, service and content providers, enterprise networks, etc. It is not intended